Work is underway to rejuvenate rail in Northland, following significant investment from the Government’s Provincial Growth Fund (PGF).

-The Government has an Upper North Island Supply Chain Study underway which will focus on the respective roles, opportunities and options for Northport, Ports of Auckland and Port of Tauranga.
+The Ministry of Transport has completed a Northland Rail Business Case and an Upper North Island Supply Chain Study is underway which will focus on the respective roles, opportunities and options for Northport, Ports of Auckland and Port of Tauranga.

-An improved and extended North Auckland Line could play a key role in that.
+An improved and extended North Auckland Line and Marsden Spur could play a key role in that.

 The line has lower speeds than the rest of the network.
 It also has lower weight limits, and, because of its very old tunnels, it cannot carry the same containers carried elsewhere on the network.

-KiwiRail has held a designation for a 20km Marsden Point rail spur for several years, and we are investigating the design and potential construction methods for the link, as well as costs and timeframes.
+KiwiRail has held a designation for a 20km Marsden Point rail spur for several years, and we have investigated the design and potential construction methods for the link, as well as costs and timeframes.